 is a cutting-edge production company that focuses on entertaining the masses with compelling and memorable storytelling, and creating content on all forms of media including film, digital content, commercials and music videos.

 One of the biggest accomplishment of Dayside Productions is having their short film This Moment, a film about a guy who is stuck in a time loop, screen at the 2014 Cannes Film Festival after winning “Best Picture,” “Best Actor,” and “Best Soundtrack” at Campus Movie Fest in Hunter College.
-Their other short film, Romance of The Dead, a film about two zombies falling in love, has won awards at Williamsburg International Film Festival and CUNY Asian American Film Festival, and was screened at NYC Horror Film Festival.
+Their other short film, Super Debt, a film about a NYC Superhero in deep credit card debt, won the best screenplay in Youtube Space NY’s promotion and became a part of Pow” Entertainment’s World of Superheroes program which Stan Lee (Marvel Comics) gave them a 1 on 1 consultation prior to production of the short film.
+Super Debt screened at the 2016 Miami International Sci-Fi Film Festival and 2017 San Diego Comic Con Film Festival.

 Dayside Production’s Youtube channel, called Dayside TV, was made on September 23rd of 2009.
 On September 10th 2010, they became a full pledge Youtube Partner.
-This partnership allows them to posts their latest films along with their other youtube videos like various web series, vlogs, event coverages, reviews and other awesome videos.
+This partnership has opened up a plethora of production resources with the Youtube Space NY studio in downtown Chelsea.
+They continue to use studio space, equipment rentals and content consultation to improve their video skills.
 Dayside TV has over 3 million video views on Youtube.

 In 2012, Dayside Productions was picked to take part of Ryan Higa’s The Next Internet Icon directed and produced by Andy Fickman (The Game Plan / Paul Blart: Mall Cop 2), an episodic video making competition that was filmed at the Los Angeles Center Studios.
 They were picked as part of the Top 10 out of the thousand of submissions, and managed to achieve to 5th place overall during the competition.
 They were the most watched and talked about group in the show due to their ‘bad guy’ approach.